blakelmason/workday-test/README.md

 - No theming/styling is used.
 Most styling is done through inline styles or Material UI defaults.

-- Accessibility is omitted for sake of time as well.
+- Accessibility has been omitted.

+- Error handling has been omitted.